apache/nuttx/Documentation/reference/os/nat.rst

   Enable NAT function on a network device, on which the outbound packets will be masqueraded.

-  Note that NAT is currently designed to be enabled on single device, it may work when enabled on multiple devices, but external ports will not be isolated between devices, so an external port used on one NAT device will also be used by same local ip:port on another NAT device.

   :return: Zero is returned if NAT function is successfully enabled on
     the device; A negated errno value is returned if failed.